BrighterCommand/Brighter/docs/adr/0009-expose-request-context.md

 Some users sought to try and use the RequestContext to pass information from outside of the CommandProcessor pipeline, such as authentication and authorization for the user carrying out an action, or values from the HTTPContext in which the request was running.
 This was difficult as the only entry point was to provide your own RequestContextFactory that supported "session" scoped RequestContexts.
 This was not a good fit for the use case.

 A usual alternative was to put this information on a Request derived class instead.
 We were forced to adopt this strategy ourselves to add Telemetry information to our pipeline.
-This has the unforunate side effect of serializing these context fields as part of the request (although we gained from this side effect as our telemetry information included Cloud Events headers which means we were distributing some Cloud Events identifiers as a side effect).
+This has the unfortunate side effect of serializing these context fields as part of the request (although we gained from this side effect as our telemetry information included Cloud Events headers which means we were distributing some Cloud Events identifiers as a side effect).

 The alternative to using a field on the Request for this, picking up global data, such as Activity.Current, suffers from all the issues of Common Coupling.
-We have no gurantee that a developer in implementing their own handler won't create their own activity and thus reset Activity.Current, pushing our telemetry information into the wrong scope.
+We have no guarantee that a developer in implementing their own handler won't create their own activity and thus reset Activity.Current, pushing our telemetry information into the wrong scope.

 With our decision in V10 to support Cloud Events and review how our OTel support works we needed a better solution than just adding more fields to the Request class.